VenturaNotes/Knowledge/- Topics/Stack.md

 ## Source[^2]
 - (pushdown stack, pushdown list, LIFO list)
 - (1) A linear list where all accesses, insertions, and removals are made at one end of the list, called the top.
 This implies access on a last in first out (LIFO) basis: the most recently inserted item on the list is the first to be removed.
-The operations push and pop refer respectively to the insertion and removal of items at the top of the stack.
+The operations push and [[pop]] refer respectively to the insertion and removal of items at the top of the stack.
 Stacks occur frequently in computing and in particular are closely associated with recursion.
 - (2) Loosely, a linear list where accesses, insertions, and removals are made at one end or both ends of the list.
 This includes a pushdown stack, described above.
 When the earliest inserted item on the linear list is the first to be removed (first in first out, FIFO), it is a pushup stack, more properly known as a queue.
 When insertions and deletions may be made at both ends, it is a double-ended queue, or deque.
 - A stack may be implemented in hardware as a specialized kind of addressless memory, with a control mechanism to implement any of the insertion/removal regimes.
 See also stack processing
+---
+- Pushdown stack: pushdown list.
+Other names for stack (def.
+1).
+- pushup stack, pushup list.
+Other names for queue.
+See also STACK (def.
+2).
 ## References

 [^1]: [[(2) Big O Part 2 – Constant Complexity]]